 The highest speed allowable for learners is 100 km/h.
 Learners are not allowed to drive within the boundaries of Kings Park or wherever signs prohibit learners.
 Learners must not drive if they have a BAC greater than 0.00%.

-When you can control a vehicle safely, have at least 25 hours of supervised driving, and are at least 16 years and 6 months old you can book and sit a PDA.
+When you can control a vehicle safely, have at least 50 hours of supervised driving, and are at least 17 years old you can book and sit a Practical driving assessment (PDA).

 The assessment looks at quality of driving rather than the performance of individual skills.
 When a learner shows signs of quality it means they have enough practice and different driving experiences.
 To be ready for the PDA you will need to be able to handle many different situations without relying on your supervisor’s help.